Back-end implementation guide (preview)

 Microsoft Entra ID is used for secure authentication, ensuring that all interactions within the architecture are authorized and secure.

-Th development kit overview provides a glimpse into our architecture.
-For more information on project configuration, guidelines, and getting started, see the respective sections in this README.
+The development kit overview provides a glimpse into our architecture.
+For more information on project configuration, authentication guidelines and getting started, refer to the following authentication documents:

 Diagram showing how Fabric SDK integrated into Fabric.